 For the purposes of payment of income from securities or settlement of securities transactions, Russian residents (other than credit institutions) are required to submit documents referred to in the List.

 Clients and NSD may exchange documents relating to foreign currency transactions via NSD's Electronic Data Interchange (EDI) System.
-For data interchange, the NSD EDI System’s Local Interface (LUCH software) is used.
+For data interchange, the NSD EDI System’s Local Interface is used.
 Its installation package and installation and setup instructions, as well as the User Manual are available here.
-Electronic data interchange implies transmission (receipt) of transit untyped electronic documents using the 'open envelope' schema in accordance with the NSD EDI System’s Local Interface User Manual (for LUCH software).
+Electronic data interchange implies transmission (receipt) of transit untyped electronic documents using the 'open envelope' schema in accordance with the NSD EDI System’s Local Interface User Manual.
 When sending documents, the following depository code (ID) of NSD's Foreign Exchange Control Unit must be indicated: NDC000DDR000.